 Hi!
 I am a faculty member and Royal Society Dorothy Hodgkin fellow based at the University of Nottingham.
 I research into the first stars to light up our universe, and I love sharing my excitement in my science outreach.
 I have written a book!
 Buy it!
 One more thing… I’ve done a lot of work on gender equality and especially harassment in higher education.
 Less fun, but probably more important.

-You can find me on Twitter: @DrEOChapman
+And you can also find me on Twitter: @DrEOChapman

 The Universe has a lot to tell us and, so far, we have not been paying attention.
 Our daytimes are bright with sunlight, obscuring the starlight of the surrounding galaxy.
 Tune in to the longer wavelengths of light though, and the Universe lights up, the intensity of the radio emissions dwarfing that of the local Sun.
 Optical astronomy has always stolen the headlines, producing iconic images taken with space-bound legends of observational astronomy such as the Hubble Space Telescope.
 But what are we missing by focusing only on what our eyes have evolved to see?
 What is waiting for us in plain sight?